 Snowdrops at Oxburgh Hall

-A winter walk wouldn't be complete without snowdrops and there are thousands of these delicate white flowers to enjoy, carpeting the woods and gardens at Oxburgh Hall in Norfolk each February.
+A winter walk wouldn't be complete without snowdrops and there are thousands of these delicate white flowers to enjoy, carpeting the woods and gardens at Oxburgh Hall each winter.

 Snowdrops have inspired artists and folklore for centuries.
 William Shakespeare celebrated them as a happy reminder of the end of winter, yet others feared them as a harbinger of death!
 We like to think of them as a symbol of nature's commitment to giving us something beautiful during the cold winter months.